 Impact

-This vulnerability exists in the authentication mechanism of the Mercusys AC12G router, where a static nonce used in the login process combined with a simple XOR-based password encoding allows attackers who capture the authentication token to recover the actual password.
-The weakness, described by CWE-326, may lead to credential compromise, enabling attackers to log in and potentially manipulate the router or pivot to other devices on the network.
+This vulnerability exists in the authentication mechanism of the Mercusys AC12G router, where a static nonce used in the login process combined with a simple XOR‑based password encoding allows attackers who capture the authentication token to recover the actual password.
+The weakness involves improper cryptographic key reuse (CWE-327) and using an insecure random number generator for the nonce (CWE-341), which may lead to credential compromise, enabling attackers to log in and potentially manipulate the router or pivot to other devices on the network.
 No privilege escalation or arbitrary code execution is described, but loss of confidentiality and integrity of network communication result.

 Affected Systems